loweisz/my-home/src/pages/creating_a_global_event_tracker.md

 });
 ```

 With that, I could hook into every click of the user and handle the action.
+So this would be the point where I would send the click event to whatever source I want.
-The big problem with that was that I just wanted to track a specific list of user interactions.
-Somehow I had to filter the triggered events with a list of defined events and locations.
+The big problem with that was that I just wanted to track a specific list of user interactions and not all of them.
+Also I somehow need to label the events to distinguish later what and where something happened.
+So, Somehow I have to filter the triggered events with a list of defined events and locations.
+But how?

+### The event

 First, let's check what we can do with the event, the eventlistener gives us.
-The event object is [pretty big and contains a lot of information](https://developer.mozilla.org/en-US/docs/Web/API/MouseEvent), like the position if it's clicked together with a button and, most importantly the target element.
+The event object is [pretty big and contains a lot of information](https://developer.mozilla.org/en-US/docs/Web/API/MouseEvent), like the position if it's clicked together with a button and, most importantly the **target element**.

 This means that the click event gives us the dom element that the user clicked on, and, what is pretty cool, that this target element object also contains much information about itself.
+So now we know not only **that** the user has clicked but also **where** he clicked.

 But how can we differentiate if the element is one of the elements we want to track?